rm511130/Tanzu-Workshop-TKGI/README.md

 - TMC is a leap forward in simplification and breadth of control for the world of Kubernetes.
 - TMC allows you to visualize in a single location all the K8s clusters your enterprise is using across datacenters and the public cloud.
 - TMC does not request or store any PHI (Protected Health Information).
-- TMC allows you to create, upgraded, delete K8s clusters on AWS and vShere, and soon on all Public IaaS.
+- TMC allows you to create, upgraded, delete K8s clusters on AWS and vSphere, and soon on all Public IaaS.

 Congratulations, you have completed LAB-8.